 Most public landfills and transfer stations in New Zealand do not accept asbestos waste from the general public.
 A specialized removal or dumping license is required, along with the use of a tipper truck.

-Using our services is MUCH cheaper.
+Using our partner services is MUCH cheaper.

 LINK HERE